 The working of smartphone speakers majorly depends on 4 major internal components.

 In a smartphone speaker, there are 4 key components.
+They are given below

 Four additional components, two-pole plates, the plastic case, and the front cover, provide uniformity for the magnetic field, structural support, and protection.